 3. A 25 degree nozzle for regular cleaning.

 4. A 40 degrees nozzle for washing down.

 5. A detergent nozzle used for soaping things up.

 Another nice attachment that comes with this petrol pressure washer is the self-propelled drain cleaner.
 Just attach it to the hose, pop it down the blocked drain and let it do the work for you.

 If that wasn’t enough the TX625 also comes with a pipe and filter to use with detergent and another hose and filter that allows you to use a bucket, pond or river as a water source if there isn’t a tap nearby.

 All these accessories come as standard and don’t have to be purchased separately.
 However, one thing about having so many accessories, is you have to find space to store them all.
 Not a big problem but still something to think about.

-- Incredible power for something under 300
+- Incredible power for the price tag

 - Low fuel consumption